WHERE TO PICK APPLES NEAR CHARLOTTESVILLE THIS FALL

 Apple Recipe Ideas

 Looking for a recipe to make with your freshly picked local apples?
 Try this Apple Fritter Donut Recipe or these Apple Cider Donuts on our Wine & Country Life website.
-For a date night idea, try out one of these Cideries in Central Virginia.
+For a date idea, try out one of these Cideries in Central Virginia.

 YOU MIGHT LIKE